Keir Waddington

 Keir Waddington (born 1970) is professor of history at Cardiff University.
 He is a specialist in medical, urban, and environmental history.
 He is the joint editor of the Social Histories of Medicine monograph series.
 He previously held a post at the Wellcome Centre for the History of Medicine, working with Roy Porter on The History of Bethlehem, and had a fellowship at St Bartholomew's Hospital.

 Early and personal life

 Waddington is from Chichester and attended Chichester High School.
 He graduated with a Bachelor of Arts (BA) in History from the University of East Anglia and a Master of Arts (MA) and a PhD from University College London (UCL).
 Waddington married Katherine Weikert, American historian at the University of Winchester, in her home of Indiana in September 2022.
+He is a member of the infamous Winchester Sausage Unit.